 Computers and photocopiers are available for student use in the libraries as well as elsewhere around the campus.
 Heythrop has two dedicated computer suites as well as student computers in both library buildings.
 The College has one of the highest computer to student ratios in the country.
 Wireless access is available throughout the College.
 Increasing use is made of web-based resources and especially the College's virtual learning environment (VLE), HELIOS.
 This is the primary tool for communication between staff and students.
 The VLE is also used for delivering learning resources and promoting learning forums.
-Students are also provided with a Heythrop email address which they can retain for life.

 When you enrol at the College, you automatically become a member of the Library.
 Your Heythrop ID card is your Library card and lets you access and borrow from the library.
 Please bring it with you whenever you use the facilities.
 For information on using the Library during your time at Heythrop, please visit the Library and Learning Resource pages of HELIOS.

 Useful Library links